by Matt Slick

 "Be not far from me, for trouble is near; For there is none to help.12 Many bulls have surrounded me; Strong bulls of Bashan have encircled me.
 13 They open wide their mouth at me, As a ravening and a roaring lion.
 14 I am poured out like water, And all my bones are out of joint; My heart is like wax; It is melted within me.
 15 My strength is dried up like a potsherd, And my tongue cleaves to my jaws; And Thou dost lay me in the dust of death.
 16 For dogs have surrounded me; A band of evildoers has encompassed me; They pierced my hands and my feet.
 17 I can count all my bones.
 They look, they stare at me; 18 They divide my garments among them, And for my clothing they cast lots.

 The term 'dogs' was used by the Jews to refer to Gentiles (cf. Matt.
 15:21-28).
 His heart has melted within Him (v.
 14).
 During the crucifixion process, the blood loss causes the heart to beat harder and harder and become extremely fatigued.
 Dehydration occurs (v.
 15).
 Verses 16b-18 speak of piercing His hands and feet and dividing His clothing by casting lots.
-This is exactly what happen as described in Matt.
+This is exactly what happened as described in Matt.
 27:35.

 Psalm 22 was written about 1,000 years before Christ was born.
 At that time, crucifixion had not yet been invented.
 Actually, the Phoenicians developed it, and Rome borrowed the agonizing means of execution from them.
 So, when Rome ruled over Israel, it became the Roman means of capital punishment imposed upon the Jews whose biblical means of execution was stoning.
 Nevertheless, Jesus is pointing to the scriptures to substantiate His messianic mission.